Reality Television Projects

 - Copies of call sheets and production reports;

-- A copy of the complete cast and crew list that includes both Texas resident and non-resident employees;
+- A cast and crew list that includes both Texas resident and non-resident crew, cast, and talent; and

-- A copy of the final content of the project and
+- A copy of the final content of the project containing approved use of the Texas Film Commission logo included on the end credits.

 - Reality television, contest show, talk show, game show projects must submit a DVD of all episodes produced.